 LACK OF TRANSPARENCY

 If someone is advising you financially and is actually investing and handling your money, good communication needs to be taking place.
 You need to be able to see and understand where your money is going and how it will actually profit you.
-If your financial advisor and the investor cannot explain and break down their investment strategy to you, you may have a red flag on your hands.
+If your financial advisor cannot explain and break down their investment strategy to you, you may have a red flag on your hands.
 While they may not explain every little aspect of the investment strategy to you, a good financial advisor should be able to talk about the main concepts with you and clear up any questions you may have.

 Knowing how to deal with your finances and what to invest in can be intimidating.
 Sometimes, getting financial advice and help can be a great way to increase your finances.
 That being said, you should be careful with who you listen to and allow to handle your money.
-The red flags listed above can enable you to avoid trusting the wrong people with your finances.
+The red flags listed above might enable you to avoid trusting the wrong people with your finances.